tholian-network/stealth/guide/implementation/Parser.md

-# Features
+# Parser

+This file documents specific Parser quirks and how the implementations might differ from the specifications.

-## HTML Features
+## HTML Parser

-TBD
+TODO: Document HTML Parser

-## CSS Features
+## CSS Parser

-Currently, the [CSS Parser](./stealth/source/parser/CSS.mjs) tries to achieve maximum compatibility with the CSS 3 specification, as long as features don't compromise privacy or security of the client system.
+Currently, the [CSS Parser](../../stealth/source/parser/CSS.mjs) tries to achieve maximum compatibility with the CSS 3 specification, as long as features don't compromise privacy or security of the client system.

 As the implementation of CSS comes with high risk of exploitation of its features, some features were dropped on purpose in their implementations because they were